calebowens/web-element-composition-utility/README.md

 # Web Element Composition Utility

+Due to limitations in typescripts .d.ts type declarations, its not possible to mark properties as private or protected.
+To try and help you understand what is intended for the user to call, I have prefixed "unsafe" methods with an underscore.

 ## About

 WECU is a library that lets you create web components and compose them together using an intuitive OOP system.